 Philosophy and Religious Studies Combined Major

-The undergraduate major in Philosophy and Religious Studies consists of 60 units of course work with approximately one third each in the Philosophy core, the Religious Studies core, and either the general major or the special concentration.
-Affiliated courses cannot be used to satisfy this requirement.
+The undergraduate major in Philosophy and Religious Studies consists of 60 units of course work with approximately one third each in the philosophy core; the religious studies core; and additional coursework and a capstone requirement that completes the course of study.

 In general, transfer units cannot be used to satisfy the core requirements.
-Transfer units and substitutions must be approved by the Director of Undergraduate Studies in the appropriate department.
+Transfer units and substitutions must be approved by the Director of Undergraduate Studies in the relevant department.

 b.
 16 units, including at least one Philosophy course from each of the following areas: